IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ## Creating a Load Balancer

-To create load balancer and target operator auto scaling group, complete the following steps:
+To create a load balancer and a target operator auto scaling group, complete the following steps:

 1. In the AWS Console, navigate to EC2 and search for `Load Balancer`.
 2. Click **Create Load Balancer**.